 Selling Final Expense Insurance Over the Phone

 There are a lot of insurance marketing organizations that advertise selling final expense over the phone.
 It is my opinion that this is not a very viable option, unless you are working out of a call center.
 Buying leads or working a dialer from home is very difficult and there will be persistency and placement issues.
 I’m not saying that it can’t be done.
 Face to face is just a lot easier.
 You also need to have a very strong presentation and be willing to spend a lot of time working from home.
 Distractions are sales killers.
 Don’t take me wrong!
-If you have a prospect that is interested in buying final expense that is not local to you, do a telephone sale.
-Here are my top 5 favorite products for selling final expense over the phone.
+If you have a prospect that is interested in buying final expense that is not local to you, do a final expense telesales.
+Here are my favorite products for selling final expense over the phone.

 Liberty Bankers Life

 American Amicable/Pioneer American

 For telephone sales, selling final expense out of a call center is a better option for most.
 I like the idea of working with a group of agents who all have the same goal thus, have a lot in common.
 The synergy is contagious in these call centers therefore, motivation levels stay high.
 You share your wins and losses as a team and most of all, get hands on training.
 In most cases, you get to learn on someone else’s dime.
 There is always going to be a give and take.
 Just make sure to read anything you sign.
 A lot of final expense IMO’s that specialize in telephone sales will have you sign a non-compete agreement.
 These agreements can often be the kiss of death for someone that is successful at selling final expense over the phone.

 Final Expense Leads are Easy To Obtain